-Germanwings Plane Crashes in French Alps - No Survivors
+Germanwings Plane Crashes in French Alps with No Survivors

 A Germanwings plane carrying 150 people has crashed in the French Alps on its way from Barcelona to Duesseldorf, BBC reports.